5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Guides/Disable_Gatekeeper.md

 ## Preface

 After installing macOS Sequoia beta 3 on a new Volume, I wanted to run Corpnewt's MountEFI script to mount the ESP but it was blocked by Gatekeeper.
-Right-clicking the file and selecting "Open" does no longer work either, which is new.
+Right-clicking the file and selecting "Open" does no longer work, which is new.
 So I decided to disable GateKeeper via Terminal, only to realize that this is no longer possible either:

 ```shell
 sudo spctl --master-disable